markledden/drawio-libraries-for-salesforce/README.md

 # Diagram Icons for Salesforce Flow
-Icons for mockups of Salesforce Flow
+> An XML library for use in Draw.io (diagrams.net).
+The icons allow for quick mockups of Salesforce Flows and a more realistic representatio than using the standard shapes.

 ![Draw.io Example Diagram](https://github.com/markledden/Salesforce-Flow-Diagram-Icons/blob/main/Images/Salesforce%20Screen%20Flow%20Mockup.JPG?raw=true)

-## Using the icons in Draw.io
+## Installation
-Take a copy of the XML file from the repository.
-In Draw.io, open library from device and select the file.
+1. Take a copy of the XML file from the repository.
+2. In Draw.io, click File > Open Library.
+3. Select the XML File and Open.
+4. That's it!